Guy-wire: Antenna mast guy-wires

 Electromagnetic fields from the antennas complicate the design of guys that support mast antennas.
 Conductive metal guy-wires whose lengths are near to quarter wavelength multiples of the transmitted frequency can distort the radiation pattern of the antenna.
-This also applies to guy wires of neighboring masts or metal structures situated nearby.
+This also applies to guy wires of neighboring masts or nearby metal structures.
 To prevent this, each guy wire is divided by strain insulators into multiple sections, each segment non-resonant at the transmitted wavelength.
 Cylindrical or egg-shaped porcelain "Johnny ball" insulators (also called "egg insulators") are usually used.
 Non-conductive guys of Kevlar fiber (Phillystran) or extruded fiberglass rod are frequently used to not disturb the radiation pattern of the antennas.
 The strength and low stretch properties of Kevlar fiber approaches that of steel.
 However, Kevlar is very susceptible to ultraviolet degradation, so it is enclosed in a UV resistant plastic sheath.